 This dashboard has two parts.
 The “COVID-19 Main” component gives an overview of the total confirmed cases and total death cases to this day, and two choropleth maps show reported numbers normalized with respect to the population of the country up to the last 24 hours.
 One map reflects the confirmed cases, and another the deaths so far (Fig. 2).

 The “COVID-19 Country” component returns country-specific data for the past two years.
 This dashboard has four important segments:

 numbers reported each day over the last two weeks (Fig. 3, top left)

 numbers reported in the last 24 hours (Fig. 3, top right)

 interactive line plot of cases in the selected country (Fig. 3, bottom left)

 logarithmic scaled line plot of cases reported (Fig. 3 bottom right)

 This dashboard is visualized through a browser-based data app, but it can be also visualized locally on your machine as a local "Interactive View".

+Note.
 This dashboard is inspired by COVID-19 Live Visualization using Guided Analytics and Visualize COVID-19 in Italy.